Blatchford, Edmonton: History

 A plan to develop a sustainable community on the grounds of the City Centre Airport was first approved by city council in 2009, when it voted to close the airport in phases.
 The community was named Blatchford in 2012, to honour Kenneth Blatchford, who helped to establish Blatchford Field (later the City Centre Airport) in 1926, when he was Mayor of Edmonton.

 In 2011, Edmonton awarded a contract to architects Perkins + Will to design the community.
-However, the city scaled back the resulting plan when council gave it final approval in 2014.
-A proposed pneumatic waste collection system, and a biomass and geothermal energy system, were scratched from the plans in order to cut costs.
-Instead of geothermal and biomass energy, the city chose to utilize a district energy sharing system, which provides renewable heating and cooling to all buildings in Blatchford.
-Because of these changes, the city plans to make a profit of $45 million from developing Blatchford, rather than losing $280 as it would have under the original plans.
+However, the city scaled back the resulting plan when council gave it final approval in 2014, citing loses to the city of $280 million under the original plans.
+Under the revised 2014 plan, a proposed pneumatic waste collection system, and a biomass and geothermal energy system, were dropped, while the original plan for geothermal and biomass energy was replaced by a district energy sharing system, to provide renewable heating and cooling to all buildings in Blatchford.
+Because of these changes, the city forecast it would make a profit of $45 million from developing Blatchford.

 Ground was broken on the project in 2015, as the city began work on underground utilities.
 As the project's developer, the city was responsible for installing roads, pipes, wires, and other core infrastructure for the community.
 In 2016, when residents were originally expected to move in at the earliest, the city acknowledged that the project was facing delays; in-part due to uncertainty surrounding the type of district energy sharing system that would be implemented.
 That year, council voted to delay the project by a year to resolve questions surrounding the energy sharing system, and to lobby the provincial and federal governments for funding.
 In 2019, the first plots of land in phase one were sold to four developers, with the first developer breaking ground in September, 2019.
 Energy Centre One, the first phase of the district energy sharing system, went online in November, 2019.
+That same year, the Northern Alberta Institute of Technology (NAIT) purchased 13.27 hectares (32.79 acres) of land at Blatchford, to facilitate long-term plans to consolidate its operations.
 The first residents moved into Blatchford in November 2020.

 Layout

-Residential development is earmarked for Blatchford West (which includes phase one of the development), and Blatchford East.
-Commercial development will be concentrated in Blatchford Market, there will be a large central park called Blatchford Park, and a civic plaza will be constructed around Energy Centre One.
-Two LRT stops in Blatchford will open in 2024-2025, as part of the extension of the Metro Line: One stop will be between the community's town centre and the Northern Alberta Institute of Technology, and the other stop will be located in northeast Blatchford.
+Residential development is earmarked for Blatchford West and Blatchford East, while mixed-use commercial development will be concentrated in Blatchford Market.
+There is a large central park near the center of the neighbourhood, and a civic plaza will be constructed around Energy Centre One.
+Blatchford is served by the NAIT/Blatchford Market LRT station, and a second station further north —Blatchford Gate—will open when more residents live near it.